DEFRA/adp-helm-library/README.md

 A K8s `Ingress` object that can be configured for Nginx

-A basic Nginx `Ingress` object would involve the creation of `templates/ingress.yaml` in the parent Helm chart (e.g. `ffc-microservice`) containing:
+A basic Nginx `Ingress` object would involve the creation of `templates/ingress.yaml` in the parent Helm chart (e.g. `adp-microservice`) containing:

 ```
 {{- include "adp-helm-library.ingress" (list . "adp-microservice.ingress") -}}